 The Philosophy of Cortijo is very simple yet very effective: to make better wine, you need to harvest better grapes.
-Cortijo improves the quality of its wines by doing a better work in the vineyards, the place where the grapes come from.
-Rather than building a chateau or a beautiful tasting room, Cortijo rather pay to take care of the only meaningful ingredient, the grapes.
-Beginning with the 2009 vintage, Cortijo is made with estate own grapes.
+Cortijo improves the quality of its wines by doing a better job in the vineyards.
+Rather than building a chateau or a beautiful tasting room, Cortijo pays to take care of the only meaningful ingredient, the grapes.
+Beginning with the 2009 vintage, Cortijo is made with estate-owned grapes.
 The goal with Cortijo is to show a pure, youthful expression of Rioja Alta.
 Cortijo is a sort of “non-profit organization”.
-Very difficult to find such a pure expression of Rioja at this price point.
+It is very difficult to find such a pure expression of Rioja at this price point.

 WATH MAKES THIS WINE UNIQUE?: A rosé made in the Saignee method (as opposed to the Provence style method) resulting in a dry, yet rich vibrant Rose.
 100% estate-bottled wine from Rioja Alta.
 The wine exhibits both body and bright acidity.
-Humble wine with great complexity at an unbelievable price.
+It is a humble wine with great complexity at an unbelievable price.

 RATING HISTORY: 2011 89RP

 PAIRING SUGGESTIONS: From a food pairing perspective, these wines are perfect.
 Just the right amount of acidity and body to match foods that fall in the middle of the food and wine pairing spectrum.
-So think, olives, tapenades, salads, charcuterie, pate, prosciutto, cheeses, cold seafood platters, chinese bbq pork, indian food...
+So think olives, tapenades, salads, charcuterie, pate, prosciutto, cheeses, cold seafood platters, chinese bbq pork, indian food, etc.

 LOCATION, SOIL, CLIMATE: The vineyards are located in the towns of Hormilla, within the Rioja Alta (Zone 3), Briones and Arenzana, the latter two sited at approximately 568 meters (1,865 ft.) elevation.
-The soils in Briones are thin red clay and sandy limestone with small particles of thin clay and in Arenzana the soils are sandy with alluvial sediment.
+The soils in Briones are thin red clay and sandy limestone with small particles of thin clay.
+In Arenzana the soils are clay and limestone with alluvial sediment.
 For climate, the area's average temperature from April-October is 61.5' F with 18.3 inches of yearly rainfall.
 The moderately warm days and cool nights of this Continental Atlantic climate forces the grapes to ripen slowly, resulting in wines that show brighter aromas and more fruit flavors.

 |Alcohol Content:13.5%||UPC Code:810411010259||